 Origin and History

-The regiment was raised in Lorraine by the Maréchal de La Ferté on May 20 1651 during the Fronde (1648-1653).
+The regiment was raised in Lorraine by the Maréchal de La Ferté on May 20, 1651 during the "Fronde" (1648-1653).
 The same year, it took part in the capture of Vichery and Mirecourt, in the siege of Chasté, and in the capture of Épinal and Ligny.
-In 1652, it participated in the combat of the Faubourg Saint-Antoine and in the recapture of the Castle of Ligny; in 1653, in the capture of Rhétel and Mouzon, and in the siege of Belfort;
+In 1652, it participated in the combat of the Faubourg Saint-Antoine and in the recapture of the Castle of Ligny; and in 1653, in the capture of Rhétel and Mouzon, and in the siege of Belfort;

-In 1654, the regiment took part in the relief of Arras and in the siege of Clermont en Argonne; in 1655, in the siege of Landrecies, and in the capture of Condé and Saint-Ghislain; in 1656 and in the siege of Valenciennes (Vauban was then captain in this regiment) where it suffered heavy losses.
+In 1654, the regiment took part in the relief of Arras and in the siege of Clermont en Argonne; in 1655, in the siege of Landrecies, and in the capture of Condé and Saint-Ghislain; and in 1656, in the siege of Valenciennes (Vauban was then captain in this regiment), where it suffered heavy losses.
 In 1657, it was at the siege of Montmédy.
 In 1658, it took part in the siege of Gravelines and in the capture of Oudenarde and Furnes.

 In 1661, the seven companies posted at Bar evacuated this town which had been retro-ceded to the Duke of Lorraine.
 They then went to Nancy where they participated in the demolition of the fortifications.
 In 1663, the regiment took part in the occupation of Marsal.
 In 1664, part of the regiment joined the French contingent sent to the assistance of the Holy Roman Empire against the Turks.
 It then fought in the Battle of Saint-Gotthard where it played a decisive role.
 In 1665, the rest of the regiment was sent against the Bishop of Münster.
 In 1666, this detachment took part in the combat of Ouden-Bosch.